Skip to content

 How MAS regulation works

-Check the exchange's licence status on MAS's information for the relevant entity, and read its Singapore terms for the products you want.
-MoneySense and MAS materials are the primary sources; do not rely on the exchange's own marketing.
-An EU MiCA authorisation does not apply in Singapore.
+Check the exchange's licence status directly on MAS's published register of licensed payment service providers for the specific entity serving Singapore, and read its Singapore-specific terms for the products you want.
+MAS's own materials and the Singapore government's MoneySense consumer-education resources are the primary sources — do not rely on an exchange's own 'regulated in Singapore' marketing claim without checking the register.

 Frequently asked questions